nus-cs2113-AY2223S2/ip/docs/README.md

 ### `Keyword` - deadline

 Creates a task with a deadline.
 Ability to mark tasks as completed and delete them.
-The deadline is defined by any character after the first delimiter "/".
+The deadline is defined by any characters after the first delimiter "/".

 Example of usage: